rhollins/content/content/posts/jenkins-on-azure-kubernetes-cluster-aks-flexible-and-cost-effective-jenkins-agents-with-kubernetes-cluster-autoscaler-and-azure-spot-virtual-machines.md

 ### Using parameters to switch between spot and standard node pools

-As mentioned at the beginning of this post one of the limitations of spot VMs is that it is not guaranteed that they will be provisioned when needed.
-One of the options to prepare for such an occasion is to change SKU template inside your pipeline from `spot` to `standard`.
+As mentioned at the beginning of this post one of the limitations of spot VMs is that it is not guaranteed that they will be provisioned by Azure when needed.
+One of the options to prepare for such an occasion is to change SKU template inside your pipeline from `spot` to `standard` which will force pipeline to execute on non spot VM pool.
-One way to do it is to update the pipeline in your source code and another is to just add a pipeline parameter that you can change on each run, here is an example.
+One way to do it is to update the pipeline in your source code (which requires new branch) and another is to just add a pipeline parameter that you can change on each run, here is an example.

 ![](../../img/4/jenkins_param.JPG)